 There is concern that the proposals are not clear on how the new provisions are to be interpreted and enforced and I anticipate that there will be much discussion before October in relation to this.

-Should you have any further queries concerning this please do not hesitate to contact Karen Cochrane on 01332 226148.
+Should you have any further queries concerning this please do not hesitate to contact our Alcohol & Entertainment Licensing team on 01332 226 148.